keyno/bbb-cutter/README.md

 python3 bbb-cutter.py /var/bigbluebutton/published/presentation/ /home/pavel/cutted videos.csv
 ```

 The example above will process the file `videos.csv` and will seek for specified IDs in `/var/bigbluebutton/published/presentation/` and will store the result in `/home/pavel/cutted`.
-All inexistend directories will be created automatically.
+All inexistent directories will be created automatically.

 ## Known bugs